dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 - This article uses the [Matching game](https://github.com/dotnet/samples/tree/master/windowsforms/matching-game/net45/) sample app.
 If you want to follow along, download and open the application in Visual Studio.
 Otherwise, use your own app.

-- Back up your project!

-  Before migrating your app to .NET 5, back up your project!
-If something goes wrong, you can restore your code to its original state by restoring your backup.

 ### Consider

 When migrating a .NET Framework Windows Forms application, there are a few things you must consider.

 01. Check that your application is a good candidate for migration.

     Use the [.NET Portability Analyzer](/dotnet/standard/analyzers/portability-analyzer) to determine if your project will migrate to .NET 5.
 If your project has issues with .NET 5, the analyzer helps you identify those problems.
+The .NET Portability Analyzer tool can be installed as a Visual Studio extension or used from the command line.
+For more information, see [.NET Portability Analyzer](/dotnet/standard/analyzers/portability-analyzer).

 01. You're using a different version of Windows Forms.